MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 To restore deleted users, you must have at least the [User Administrator](/entra/identity/role-based-access-control/permissions-reference#user-administrator) role.

-After you delete a user, the account remains in a suspended state for 30 days.
-During that 30-day window, the user account can be restored, along with all its properties.
-After that 30-day window passes, the permanent deletion process is automatically started and can't be stopped.
-During this time, the management of soft-deleted users is blocked.
+After a user is deleted, their account remains in a suspended state for 30 days, during which it can be fully restored.
+Once this 30-day period ends, the account is permanently deleted, and management of soft-deleted users is no longer possible.

 To restore a soft-deleted deleted user with Microsoft Entra PowerShell, you can use the `Get-EntraDeletedDirectoryObject` cmdlet first, to find the deleted user's ID.